 Before sowing, seeds were pre-soaked, for 24 hrs to ensure germination.
-The seed of brinjal variety was sown separately in the seed bed on September, 2020.
-The intensive care and all necessary intercultural operations including irrigation, weeding, thinning etc. was done in proper time to obtain healthy seedlings.
+The seed of brinjal variety will be sown separately in the seed bed on mid-September 2021.
+The intensive care and all necessary intercultural operations including irrigation, weeding, thinning etc. will be done in proper time to obtain healthy seedlings.